Version: v1.2.10

 • plugins - alerts, patch management, software inventory logs reporting (to itsm-server)

-• xmpp - persistent connection for receiving push messages and remote control commands (to tigase-server)
+• xmpp - persistent connection for receiving push messages and remote control commands (to XMPP-server)

 From remote control tool